amartincolby/Rust-Quick-Guide/README.md

     errors, transform code, generate code, communicate with 3rd party tools, or enable features that are not active by default.
 They cannot be used to break the type system or suppress errors.
-Many attributes will be shown in thie tutorial.
+Many attributes will be shown in this tutorial.

     There are two forms of attributes: outer and inner.
-Outer attributes are like the examples above main().
-They affect the thing they are declared directly before.
+Outer attributes are like the example above attributes().
+They affect the thing that they are declared directly before.
 Inner attributes affect the thing in which they exist.
 Inner attributes do not work lexically.
 They apply to the entire entity in which they are declared.
-The primary use of inner attributes is for being declared at the top of a module or file, thus affecting all of its members.
+The primary use of inner attributes is for being declared at the top of a module or file, thus affecting all of its members. */
-    */

-    /* The below applies to all children of main().
+    /* The below applies to all children of attributes().
 It could have easily been declared as an outer attribute as well. */
     #![allow(unused_variables)]

     /* Attributes in Rust have similar abilities to some code hygiene and